DCAN-Labs/cdni-brain/docs/workbench.md

 `mcflirt`
 - Motion correction of BOLD data

+## AFNI

+[AFNI](https://afni.nimh.nih.gov/) is an toolbox of multiple programming languages that can perform many of the same data manipulations as FSL.
+To use on MSI, run `module load afni` and open the GUI with `afni`.

 ## ITK-SNAP

-[ITK-SNAP](https://www.itksnap.org/pmwiki/pmwiki.php) is a visualization software primarily used for segmentations.
+[ITK-SNAP](https://www.itksnap.org/pmwiki/pmwiki.php) is a visualization software primarily used for segmentations but is also used to visualize raw DICOMs.
 It can be used to manually edit segmentations (common for infants and atypical brains) and is also often used for QC image viewing.
-It is also the only software program that can be used to visualize raw DICOMs.
 To use on MSI, run `module load itk-snap` and open the GUI with `itksnap`.

+## MRIcroGL

+[MRIcroGL](https://www.nitrc.org/projects/mricrogl/) is another visualization tool for raw DICOM images.
+To use on MSI, run `module load mricrogl` and open the GUI with `MRIcroGL`

 ## ANTS